Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best sandy beaches in Greece.

 Mylopotamos Beach, Pelion

 The Greek region of Thessaly has some beautiful beaches to enjoy on the mainland.
-Although not really a sandy beach, Mylopotamos is often placed among the most gorgeous beaches in the country.
+Although not really a sandy beach, Mylopotamos is often among the country’s most gorgeous beaches.

 It features white, soft pebbles and a unique crystal clear sea of breathtaking beauty.
 The beach has a contrasting background of dark green pine trees that make the landscape really exotic and fresh and fragrant atmosphere.